NeuDam/NeuDam/README.md

 ## :open_file_folder: About me

-<strong>A developer passionate about technology and creating new things.
-Greet me if you can</strong>
+<strong>Developer passionate about technology and creating new things.
+Greet me.</strong>

 ## 💼 Skills